AD-Edge/SubSpace-Zero/README.md

 Generally every gamejam I participate in I try to focus on a certain idea or feature thats been bouncing around my head.
 Seeing this years JS13K coming up it reminded me of what I *attempted* last year in my first js13k - which was a pixel art isometric game that would generate its own pixel art from super-compressed data files.
 Safe to say I didnt get very far with that idea and quit the jam early.
 But I did at least get enough of that idea working in javascript to know it was possible.
-So then JS13K came along again, and the idea started buzzing around in my head again, until I decided I'd take another stab at it.
+So then JS13K came along again, and the idea started buzzing around in my head, until I decided I'd take another stab at it.
 And this year, even though I didnt finish a game worthy of submitting to a judged category - I did at least get this generated pixelart process working start to finish! (+ a few other things)

 If youd like to see the entire breakdown of the generated pixel art process, see this thread on twitter as I wont be going into huge detail here (plus theres a bunch of videos/gifs posted in the twitter thead): **https://twitter.com/Alex_ADEdge/status/1440918766058020867**